Kinto/kinto/docs/faq.rst

 I want to add business logic to Kinto!
 --------------------------------------

-We recommend that when you're starting to build a Kinto-based application, you use Kinto as the back-end.
-You can use existing Kinto libraries to get up and running quickly.
+By default, Kinto has no domain-specific logic.
+When we need some, we usually start by :ref:`writing a plugin <tutorial-write-plugin>`.

+Plugins can hook in many parts of the API.
+Events subscribers are the most frequently used hooks, and allow you to perform extra checks or operations, or even raise HTTP exceptions if necessary.
+Plugins can also add new URLs to the API etc.

-If you eventually hit a point where you need more logic on the server side, you can build your own Kinto-esque service using the library in ``kinto.core``.
+If you eventually hit a point where you need even more logic on the server side, you can build your own Kinto-esque service using the REST resources abstractions from :ref:`kinto.core <kinto-core>`.
 In this way, your service will inherit all the best practices and conventions that Kinto itself has, and you can seamlessly migrate.

+Maybe Kinto is not what you need after all, :ref:`don't hesitate to start a conversation <community>`!

 How does Kinto authenticate users?
 -----------------------------------